kushsharma2727/ReviewSummarization/README.md

 sentence as positive and negative.
 This classification will help user get both the point of opinion on restaurant of choice.

+2. Doc to Vec
+Provides a data vector model on which we apply logistic regression for classification.

 Code Location:
 Main/Classifier/